IQSS/dataverse/doc/release-notes/10583-dataset-unlink-functionality-same-permission-as-link.md

-New "Unlink Dataset" button has been added to the Dataset Page to allow a user to unlink a dataset from a Dataverse that was previously linked with the "Link Dataset" button.
+New "Unlink Dataset" button has been added to the Dataset Page to allow a user to unlink a dataset from a collection that was previously linked with the "Link Dataset" button.
 The user must possess the same permissions needed to unlink the Dataset as they would to link the Dataset.
 The unlink can still be accomplished by a superuser/Admin or a User with Publish Dataset permissions using the [pre-existing API](https://guides.dataverse.org/en/6.3/admin/dataverses-datasets.html#unlink-a-dataset).